Resources

 • Flavouring for flame-grilled meats

-It is very versatile as well as a useful spice.
+It is very versatile and a useful spice.
 You can incorporate it into your cooking in the following ways.

 • Sprinkle it on eggs before cooking